I reorganize the kit instructions and combine aftermarket part instructions into a single seamless checklist.

 Granted that some modelers like the challenge of working across multiple instructions, but if you spend a lot of money for the kit and any aftermarket items, these inexpensive books and your modeling skill will ensure you won't miss a step and have a great build.

 The instructions are available in 3 formats:

 NOTE: THE ACTUAL MODEL KIT IS SOLD SEPARATELY THROUGH YOUR FAVORITE STORE

 I'm a retired Systems Engineer (SE).
 As a SE, I wrote hundreds of user manuals.
 I love to build models.
 I've always made some sort of checklist to make sure I accounted for all of the pieces.
 I decided to take it a step further and fully document the model build.
 I formed my company in April 2016.
-Since then, I have customers in 20 countries across six continents
+Since then, I have customers in over 40 countries across six continents